return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

 suggested_y_property
     Optional connector property with a hint forthe position of the output on the host's screen.

+non_desktop_property
+    Optional connector property with a hintthat device isn't a standard display, and the console/desktop, should not be displayed on it.

 preferred_depth
     preferred RBG pixel depth, used by fb helpers